Hirata Takafumi

 Timothy J. Smyth, Gerald F. Moore, Takafumi Hirata, James Aiken

-APPLIED OPTICS, 45, 31, 8116, 8131, OPTICAL SOC AMER, Nov.
+APPLIED OPTICS, 45, 31, 8116, 8131, Nov.
 2006, [Peer-reviewed], [Internationally co-authored], [International Magazine]

 • Irradiance inversion theory to retrieve volume scattering function of seawater